ppconrado/YelpCamp-React-SQL/DEPLOYMENT.md

 - Axios instance must use `withCredentials: true`
 - Ensure `trust proxy` is set (`app.set('trust proxy', 1)`) in production
 - Cookie must be `Secure` + `SameSite=None` for cross-domain
+- Sessions stored in PostgreSQL (not memory) - check session table exists
+- Session table auto-created on first login attempt
+- Verify `DATABASE_URL` is accessible and migrations ran successfully

+---

+## 🐳 Alternative Deployment: Docker

+**Want full control over infrastructure?** See [DEPLOYMENT_DOCKER.md](DEPLOYMENT_DOCKER.md) for deploying all services on a single VPS with Docker.

+**Docker deployment includes:**

+- Single-server setup (PostgreSQL, Backend, Frontend all in containers)
+- Complete control over infrastructure
+- Manual SSL setup and maintenance
+- Best for learning DevOps and Docker

 ---